-Appointing authorities and institutions adopting an express policy of suggesting and appointing diverse candidates as arbitrators' was the most chosen option (59%).
+'Appointing authorities and institutions adopting an express policy of suggesting and appointing diverse candidates as arbitrators' was the most chosen option.
+(59%).
 This reflects a preference for the institutions to be proactive in this regard.
-It also confirms the prevailing perception of arbitration users as to which participants in the international arbitration community wield the most influence on the promotion of diversity.

-This perspective was confirmed by an overwhelming majority of interviewees.
-As some explained, arbitral institutions (and, by extension, other appointing authorities) can exercise this influence when they are called upon by parties to select tribunal members or presiding arbitrators, either from the outset or when the parties or coarbitrators have been unable to reach an agreement on appointments.
+It also confirms the prevailing perception of arbitration users as to which participants in the international arbitration community wield the most influence on the promotion of diversity.31 by parties to select tribunal members or presiding arbitrators, either from the outset or when the parties or coarbitrators have been unable to reach an agreement on appointments.
 Several interviewees opined that institutions and appointing authorities were also likely to maintain or have access to databases reflecting a larger pool of candidates for tribunals than parties or their counsel might otherwise consider.
 Representatives of various arbitral institutions confirmed that increasing diversity across tribunals is high on their agenda when appointing arbitrators.
-As discussed at pp.11 - 12 above, interviewees also saw an opportunity presented by the growing presence of regional and less widely known arbitral institutions and the role they could play in promoting diversity objectives, including by suggesting and appointing diverse arbitrator candidates.
+As discussed at pp.11 - 12 above, interviewees also saw an opportunity presented by the growing presence of regional and less widely known arbitral institutions and the role they could play in promoting diversity objectives, including by suggesting and appointing diverse arbitrator